 Strategies to get your harmonies sounding better

 Here are some tips to keep in mind when you’re starting out singing in harmony with someone (or yourself).

-When you’re writing your own harmonies, you can’t just choose a random interval and think it’ll automatically work.
+When you’re learning how to harmonize vocals, you can’t just choose a random interval and think it’ll automatically work.
 At first, you’re going to have to go through trial and error, note by note.